Azure/azure-sdk-for-python/doc/dev/test_proxy_migration_guide.md

 For async tests, import the RecordedByProxyAsync decorator from `devtools_testutils.aio` and use it in the same way as RecordedByProxy.

+> **Note:** since AzureRecordedTestCase doesn't inherit from `unittest.TestCase`, test class names need to start
+> with "Test" in order to be properly collected by pytest by default.
+For more information, please refer to
+> [pytest's documentation][pytest_collection].

 ## Run the tests

 ### Perform one-time setup